vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 }
 ```

-Over the time series returned by the database we would like to run a sum, thus
+We want to calculate the sum of the time series returned by the database, producing an integral:
-producing an integral like following

 ```java
 public class Integrator {